RajaMuneerBaigal/kubernetes-intro/README.md

    -------------------------------------------------

-- **kubectl create**  : used to create many type of resources(pod,service,deployment and so on ) via cli or yml file.
+- **kubectl create**  : used to create many type of resources(pod,service,deployment and so on ) via cli(except pod) or yml file.
 Similar to docker create i.e network, container, volume.
 -
    **Syntax:**